cbschuld/schedulerapi-js/README.md

 # Javascript / Node SDK written in Typescript for the SchedulerAPI Service

-A fast way to add the [www.schedulerapi.com](https://www.schedulerapi.com) service into your Javascript / Typescript / Node projects.
+A lightweight library and rapid way to add the [www.schedulerapi.com](https://www.schedulerapi.com) service into your Javascript / Typescript / Node projects.

 ## Installation